 The evidence proffered, withheld, or excluded during adversarial proceedings is often influenced by human perceptions, attitudes, and motivations.
-During this course, we may discuss some potentially hot-button topics, such as prejudice, bias, and stereotypes involving race, religion, ethnicity, gender, sexual orientation, immigration status, and socioeconomic status.
-For instance, these topics can arise during the modules on relevance, bias and prejudice, impeachment, hearsay, character and habit.
+During this course, we may discuss hot-button topics, such as prejudice, bias, and stereotypes involving race, religion, ethnicity, gender, sexual orientation, immigration status, and socioeconomic status.
 Please understand that any discussion along these lines is not meant to perpetuate or condone any discriminatory attitudes or stereotypes.
 These attitudes exist in society; proper application of the rules of evidence is one tool to address them.
 Consequently, we must have the opportunity for a candid discussion of these issues in class.
-By being aware of the contexts in which issues of bias and prejudice arise, and the evidentiary rules designed to counter them, we can be better equipped to remedy them in the courtroom and in our profession.
+By being aware of, and sensitive to, the contexts in which issues of bias and prejudice arise, and the evidentiary rules designed to counter them, we can be better equipped to remedy them in the courtroom and in our profession.